A general approach to enhance slope limiters on non-uniform rectilinear grids: Enhanced limiter functions

-Both limiters reduce to the conventional {\it van Leer} limiter given by Eq.~(\ref{eq:sec_case_vanleer}) in the case $A=B=1$; and both satisfy the TVD stability condition, order condition and symmetry-preserving condition.
-They are plotted in Figure~\ref{fg:sec_math_sweby_modf}.
+Both limiters reduce to the conventional one in the case $A=B=1$; and both functions satisfy the TVD stability condition, order condition and symmetry-preserving condition presented in this paper.
+They are plotted in Figure~\ref{fg:sec_math_sweby_modf} by dotted lines.